It’s one of the largest and most ambitious rail projects in recent history, so how will CrossRail benefit London?

 Demand for housing and places to stay become increasingly important as people staying in London look for places to stay along the route of CrossRail.
 This might be in terms of housing but it is also for hotels and serviced apartments.
 There will be 38 stations along the route and at each of those an increased interest in property has been noted.
 Whitechapel and Woolwich, for example, have seen a surge in demand for future commuters looking to snap up a property close to one of the new stations.

-Alongside housing more visitors means more people looking for short term lets and extended stay accommodation in London.
+Alongside housing more visitors means more people looking for extended stay accommodation in London.
 Clarendon has apartments in each of the prime locations highlighted by CrossRail as ripe for increased demand and improved transport links from the City, West End and Canary Wharf.

 London is a city that’s constantly renewing itself, growing and developing.
 At Clarendon we continually work to ensure that we’re not just providing for the customers we have today but also that we’re putting plans in place for the ones who’ll turn to us tomorrow.